How I built Fluxer, a Discord-like chat app

 Ever since the pandemic hit in 2020, while I was still in senior high school, I've been fascinated by Discord, the instant messaging and VoIP chat app that became the default home for so many online communities.

-Fluxer is the community chat app I kept coming back to for five years: familiar enough to feel useful, free and open source (AGPLv3), and built so people can run their own instance.
+Fluxer is the community chat app I kept coming back to for five years: familiar, free and open source (AGPLv3), and built so people can run their own instance.

 Fluxer in 60 seconds

-Fluxer is for people who want a different deal: free, open source, self-hostable software, with an optional hosted instance run by an independent European company that helps pay for the open source work.
-You should not have to give up the basics you like just to leave Discord: Fluxer keeps the familiar shape of modern community chat while making the software open and self-hostable.
+Fluxer is for people who want a different model: free, open source, self-hostable software, with an optional hosted instance run by an independent European company that helps pay for the open source work.
+You shouldn't have to give up the basics you like just to leave Discord: Fluxer keeps the familiar shape of modern community chat while making the software open and self-hostable.

 Fluxer can succeed without Discord getting worse.
-Discord's network effect is hard to beat head-on, so I'm starting where switching is already plausible: technical users and communities that value control and transparency, and want software they can run on their own terms.
-But you do not need to be technical for Fluxer to be yours: many people simply prefer a European-owned instance with clearer incentives and no appetite for squeezing users.
+Discord's network effect is hard to beat head-on, so I'm starting where switching already makes sense: technical users and communities that value control and openness, and want software they can run on their own terms.
+You don't need to be technical for Fluxer to be yours: many people prefer a European-owned instance that has clearer reasons to treat users well.

-- Fluxer.app is the hosted instance.
-It's free to use, and Plutonium gives hosted users higher limits while helping pay for infrastructure, support, and open source development.
-We also offered a limited-time lifetime Visionary plan for early supporters; it sold out at around 1,000 copies before we stopped it!
+• Fluxer.app is the hosted instance.
+It's free to use, and Plutonium gives hosted users higher limits while helping pay for hosting, support, and open source development.
+There was also a limited-time lifetime Visionary plan for early supporters; it sold out at around 1,000 copies before I stopped it.

-- We accept donations from people and organisations who self-host Fluxer, or who simply want the open source project to keep improving.
+• Donations are open for people and organisations who self-host Fluxer, or who want the open source project to keep improving.

-- For people who self-host and want a closer community around it, we will offer a one-time Operator Pass at $199 or €199.
+• For people who self-host and want a closer community around it, I plan to offer a one-time Operator Pass at $199 or €199.
 It helps fund the open source work and gives self-hosters a smaller place to get help from other self-hosters and the Fluxer team, share ideas, and make feedback heard before it gets buried on GitHub.

 If the hosted free tier limits are too tight, you can always run your own instance.
-Fluxer will keep the software free of feature paywalls and licence key checks.
-It does not force upgrades to unlock quotas on software you run yourself.
-No SSO tax!
+Fluxer will keep the software free of feature paywalls, licence key checks, upgrade-for-quota gates, and SSO tax.

 Now, my backstory